An accessible name is the name of an element (not to be confused with the

 Missing accessible names

-Where none of these are present the browser cannot calculate and accessible name and nothing is returned.
+Where none of these ways of assigning an accessible name are present, the browser cannot calculate and accessible name and nothing is returned.

 This is most commonly found where form inputs are missing the connection with their label, or the one I see most often is on buttons.

-Where the button doesn't have any content as a background image, an icon font, or an image with no alt text is used, for example for a mobile menu icon, or a carousel control:
+For example, if the button doesn't have any content because a background image, an icon font, or an image with no alt text is being used to display a visual-only message.
+You might have seen this yourself in a mobile menu (“hamburger”) icon, or a carousel control like the one below:

 <button><img src="rightArrow.png" /></button>